d-akara/eclipse-plugin-commander/README.md

 One or two letters will not match in the middle of words.
 This is done to prevent a long tail of low ranking matches.
 ![quality](/readme-images/quality-match.gif)
 ### Acronym
-Fuzzy matching also will attempt to match by acronym
+Fuzzy matching also will attempt to match by acronym.
+You can force acronym pattern matching by preceding the input with a space.
 ![acronym column](/readme-images/acronym-match.gif)
 ## Ranking Sort
 Items are sorted first by rank and then by name.